sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The species of animal involved in the incident INCIDENTANIMALSEX
-    The sex of the animal involved in the incident LICENSETYPE
+    The sex of the animal involved in the incident INCIDENTANIMALDESCRIPTION
+    Description of the animal involved in the incident LICENSETYPE
     The license type to use (licenses need at least person info) LICENSENUMBER